Skip to content

 Questions families often ask before getting started.

-Some Calgary families contact Kind Behaviour while using FSCD or private funding.
-We can discuss behavioural consultation, parent guidance, aide guidance, goals, strategies, and progress tracking where applicable.
-FSCD eligibility, funding approval, and coverage decisions remain with FSCD.
+Yes, families who are using or exploring FSCD may contact Kind Behaviour about behavioural consultation, parent guidance, aide guidance, goals, strategies, and progress tracking.
+FSCD eligibility, funding approval, coverage, and reimbursement decisions must be confirmed with FSCD.